Abhinandan-KP/muledetection/Readme.md

 **Algorithm:** Johnson's algorithm via NetworkX `simple_cycles()`:

-- Length filter: 3 ≤ length ≤ 5
+- Length filter: cycles between 3 and 5 nodes
-- Canonical deduplication: each cycle is rotated to its lexicographically smallest node, so [A,B,C] and [B,C,A] are recognised as the same ring
+- Canonical deduplication: each cycle is rotated to its lexicographically smallest node, so [A,B,C] and [B,C,A] are recognized as the same ring
-- **SCC pre-filter** — `nx.strongly_connected_components()` runs first (O(V+E)); `simple_cycles()` runs only on the SCC subgraph, eliminating acyclic nodes before enumeration starts.
-On a 6K-node graph this reduces the search space by ~70%.
+- **SCC pre-filter** — `nx.strongly_connected_components()` runs first (O(V+E)); `simple_cycles()` then runs only on the SCC subgraph, eliminating acyclic nodes before enumeration begins.
+On a 6K-node graph, this reduces the search space by roughly 70%
 - Threading-based timeout (5s default) prevents exponential runtime on dense graphs
 - Hard cap: 5,000 cycles

-**Complexity:** O(V+E) for SCC, then O((V' + E') × C) on the reduced subgraph where V' << V. Bounded by timeout and hard cap.
+**Complexity:** O(V+E) for SCC, followed by O((V' + E') × C) on the reduced subgraph where V' << V. Bounded by timeout and hard cap.

 ---

 ### 2. Smurfing — Fan-in / Fan-out Detection

-**What it detects:** Many small deposits aggregated into one account (fan-in) or one account dispersing to many (fan-out) — classic structuring to stay below reporting thresholds.
+**What it detects:** Many small deposits aggregated into one account (fan-in), or one account dispersing funds to many recipients (fan-out) — a classic structuring technique used to stay below reporting thresholds.

 **Algorithm:**

 1. Group transactions by target (fan-in) or source (fan-out)
 2. Sort each group by timestamp — O(n log n)
-3. Two-pointer sliding window (72-hour window) counts unique counterparties via a frequency dict
+3. A two-pointer sliding window (72-hour window) counts unique counterparties via a frequency dictionary
-4. Trigger: 10+ unique counterparties in any window
+4. Trigger condition: 10+ unique counterparties within any window

-**False positive control (semantic, not percentile-based):**
+**False positive controls (semantic, not percentile-based):**

-- **Merchant exclusion (fan-in):** For each potential hub, compute the coefficient of variation (CV = std/mean) of all received amounts.
-CV > 0.15 → variable purchase amounts → legitimate merchant (e.g., Amazon) → excluded.
-Smurfing aggregators receive uniform small amounts (CV ≈ 0).
+- **Merchant exclusion (fan-in):** For each potential hub, compute the coefficient of variation (CV = std/mean) across all received amounts.
+A CV > 0.15 indicates variable purchase amounts, suggesting a legitimate merchant (e.g., Amazon) rather than a smurfing aggregator — such accounts are excluded.
+True smurfing aggregators receive uniform small amounts (CV ≈ 0).
-- **Payroll exclusion (fan-out):** Check if all outgoing transactions from a sender occur within a 60-second span.
-If yes → batch payroll disbursement → excluded.
-Smurfing dispersers spread sends over hours.
+- **Payroll exclusion (fan-out):** If all outgoing transactions from a sender occur within a 60-second span, the activity is classified as a batch payroll disbursement and excluded.
+Smurfing dispersers deliberately spread sends over hours to avoid detection.

-**Complexity:** O(n log n) per group (sort-dominated).
-The two-pointer scan is O(n).
+**Complexity:** O(n log n) per group (sort-dominated); the two-pointer scan runs in O(n).

 ---

 ### 3. Layered Shell Networks — Chain Detection

-**What it detects:** Chains of 3+ hops through intermediate "shell" accounts with ≤3 total transactions, used to add distance between criminal source and destination.
+**What it detects:** Chains of 3 or more hops through intermediate "shell" accounts with 3 or fewer total transactions, used to add distance between the criminal source and the final destination.

 **Algorithm:**

-1. **SCC exclusion** — Nodes inside strongly-connected components (i.e., cycle participants) are never classified as shells, preventing cycle nodes from being misidentified as pass-throughs.
+1. **SCC exclusion** — Nodes inside strongly-connected components (i.e., confirmed cycle participants) are never classified as shells, preventing cycle nodes from being misidentified as pass-throughs.
-2. Shell criteria: `tx_count ≤ 3 AND in_degree > 0 AND out_degree > 0 AND NOT in SCC of size > 1` (true pass-through)
+2. Shell criteria: `tx_count ≤ 3 AND in_degree > 0 AND out_degree > 0 AND NOT in SCC of size > 1` (true pass-through behavior)
-3. Iterative DFS (stack-based, no recursion) from every node that has at least one shell successor
+3. Iterative DFS (stack-based, no recursion) from every node with at least one shell successor
-4. Valid chain: `source → [SHELL_1, SHELL_2, ...] → destination` with ≥3 total hops
+4. Valid chain: `source → [SHELL_1, SHELL_2, ...] → destination` spanning at least 3 total hops
-5. **`members` = only the shell intermediaries** — source and destination are excluded from ring membership (Option A: consistent precision)
+5. **`members` = shell intermediaries only** — source and destination are excluded from ring membership for consistent, high-precision classification
-6. Depth limit: 6 hops max.
+6. Depth limit: 6 hops maximum.
 Hard cap: 1,000 chains.

-**Complexity:** O(V × d^b) where d = average shell out-degree, b = max depth.
-Bounded by hard cap.
+**Complexity:** O(V × d^b) where d = average shell out-degree and b = max depth.
+Bounded by the hard cap.

 ---

 ### 4. Bi-directional Flow — Round-trip Detection

-**What it detects:** Account pairs where A→B and B→A both exist with similar total amounts — artificial round-tripping to create fake transaction volume.
+**What it detects:** Account pairs where A→B and B→A both exist with similar total amounts — artificial round-tripping designed to generate fake transaction volume.

 **Algorithm:**

-1. For every edge A→B, check if reverse edge B→A exists
+1. For every edge A→B, check whether the reverse edge B→A exists
 2. Compute similarity: `1 - |amount_AB - amount_BA| / max(amount_AB, amount_BA)`
 3. Flag if similarity ≥ 80% (configurable)
 4. Deduplicate via sorted tuple keys

-**Complexity:** O(E) — single pass over all edges.
+**Complexity:** O(E) — a single pass over all edges.

 ---

 ### 5. Amount Anomaly Detection

-**What it detects:** Transactions that deviate more than 3σ from an account's mean — sudden large deposits that break normal behaviour.
+**What it detects:** Transactions that deviate more than 3σ from an account's mean — sudden large deposits that break established behavioral patterns.

 **Algorithm:**

 1. Group transactions by account (sender and receiver separately)
-2. For accounts with ≥5 transactions: compute mean and standard deviation
+2. For accounts with 5 or more transactions: compute mean and standard deviation
-3. Flag if any transaction amount > μ + 3σ
+3. Flag any transaction where amount > μ + 3σ

 **Complexity:** O(T) where T = total transactions (single aggregation pass).